awsdocs/amazon-aurora-user-guide/doc_source/ams-waits.waitio.md

 ## Supported engine versions<a name="ams-waits.waitio.context.supported"></a>

-This wait event information is supported for the following versions:
+This wait event information is supported for the following engine versions:
 + Aurora MySQL version 2, up to 2\.09\.2
 + Aurora MySQL version 1, up to 1\.23\.1